 We all like to be liked.
 It feels good when others enjoy and appreciate you.

 But if being liked by others becomes the focus of your life, you’re setting yourself up for disappointment.
-A study in 2000 found that focusing on pleasing others leads to depression and less satisfaction with your interpersonal relationships.
+A study in 2000 found that focusing on pleasing others leads to depression and less satisfaction with interpersonal relationships.

 I remember a specific incident when I was trying my hardest to make one of my in-laws happy by putting aside my own needs and giving them what they wanted.
 But what ended up happening was I started to subconsciously feel angry towards this in-law and this started to impact our relationship.
-Once I set boundaries, I felt that tension between us release and our relationship was able to thrive.
+Once I set boundaries, I felt the tension between us release, and our relationship was able to thrive.

 When you focus on people-pleasing, you please everyone but yourself.
 And you are just as deserving as those other people when it comes to being happy.

 If you want to read more about the negative impact of this behavior, here’s an entire article on how to stop being a people-pleaser.

 💡 By the way: Do you find it hard to be happy and in control of your life?
 It may not be your fault.
 To help you feel better, we’ve condensed the information of 100’s of articles into a 10-step mental health cheat sheet to help you be more in control. 👇